iamavnish/Database_Agents/README.md

    - AZURE_OPENAI_API_KEY=your_key

 ### Azure Configuration
-  a.
-Create an Azure Account
+  - Create an Azure Account
     - Visit portal.azure.com and sign up for an account
-    - If you're new to Azure, you may be eligible for free credits
+    - If you're new to Azure, you might be eligible for free credits

-  b.
-Create an Azure OpenAI Resource
+  - Create an Azure OpenAI Resource
     - In Azure portal, search for "Azure OpenAI"
     - Click "Create" and follow setup wizard